 The Spring is ending, the bulbs have finished their glorious display and I am looking forward to what the Summer brings.
-My group show (with 11 other very talented artist/makers) which is based on the theme of Inside/Outside at The Eye is going well, with a number of sales and potential commissions.
-Many people have been interested in a particular piece especially when they realise it is embroidered – and many have been asking how it was done and the layering involved, which is always lovely.
+My group show (with 11 other very talented artist/makers) which is based on the theme of Inside/Outside at The Eye is going well, and a number of people have been interested in this piece from the show, especially when they realise it is created using free-motion machine embroidery techniques.

-But I felt that something was missing.
-Although it worked as a design, and I had always intended to work it up different ways, to experiment and to push this image forwards.
-And so I took a “failed” print, added colour, more colour, and some fun flicked texture.
+Although it worked as a design, and I was rather taken with it (I may yet get some made and create my own summer flowers dress) it didn’t fit with my personal aesthetic.
+And so, I I took the least successful of the prints, added colour, more colour, and some fun flicked texture.
 And then some embroidery.
 And more embroidery, with a tad more embroidery.
 I was finally started to get the richness I was yearning.